 House Bill 4547 would amend the Michigan Vehicle Code to eliminate the sunset provision and maintain 0.08 BAC as the per se BAC level for drunk driving.
 On October 1, 2018, the 0.08 BAC …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing the Assembly, A.B.
+Signed into law, A.B.
 431 authorizes a person to operate one or more brew pubs in this State and increases the number of barrels of malt beverages that such a person may manufacture for all …More

 Enacted, S.B.
 234 removes the requirement that manufacturers obtain the name, address and other personal demographic information for sales made on the premises.

 Under consideration by a House-Senate conference committee, H.B.
 161 requires beverage manufacturer licensees to pay the beer tax on beverages sold at farmers’ markets.

 Under Senate consideration following passage by the Assembly, A.B.
 977 allows a winegrower and a beer manufacturer that share adjacent or adjoining licensed premises to have, or sell for consumption, the wine or beer produced …More